 This post may contain affiliate links.
 Please read our full Disclosure Policy.

 When planting flowers in pots, there are a few key elements to keep in mind for the most successful flower season possible.
-Even as a beginner, if you follow the right guidelines for planting flowers in pots, you will have big beautiful blooms and a beautiful patio in no time!
+Even as a beginner, if you follow the right guidelines, you will have big, beautiful blooms and a beautiful patio in no time!

-girl carrying lilacs on a patio with flower pots displayed
+b vintage style walking on a patio with terracotta pots

 The Best Flowers to Plant in Pots